City of Kingston Food Framework

 Background

-An inter-departmental team is working on the development of the framework, aligning with Council’s strategic priorities and building off work done by the PhD-Community Initiative research in 2024.
+An inter-departmental team worked on the development of the framework, aligning with Council’s strategic priorities and building off work done by the PhD-Community Initiative research in 2024.
 The framework includes five pillars (Food Access, Food Infrastructure & Distribution, Food System Governance, Food Education & Literacy and Food Production) each with an environmental scan of current activities, initial recommendations and key performance indicators.

 As part of the community food inventory, staff have already developed two important resources for the community: